All Episodes

 You want to know how bad it's gotten.

-Democrats consider changes in primaries by Dan Balls, Washington Post Steph Writer.
+Democrats consider changes in primaries by Dan Balls, Washington Post staff writer.

 Hmm.

-Democratic presidential candidates will face a revised calendar of primaries in Calcai in 2008, including new contests between the traditional opening states of Iowa and New Hampshire based on new recommendations that'll be considered by a Democratic National Committee panel tomorrow at the New York Times.
+Democratic presidential candidates will face a revised calendar of primaries and cauckeye in 2008, including new contests between the traditional opening states of Iowa and New Hampshire, based on new recommendations that will be considered by a Democratic National Committee panel tomorrow at the New York Times.

 Somebody wrote a piece today.

-Maybe it was uh somebody, was it Ralph Peters?
+Maybe it was somebody, was it Ralph Peters?

 So when all else fails, change the calendar, which is all this is.